mral-cmu/assignment4-handout/README.md

 > [!IMPORTANT]
 > **Task 3.1 (20 points)** Implement a frontier-based planner for exploration in the `selection_policy`
 > within the `FrontierPlanner` class.
 Declare helper functions within the class as you need.
 The return type
 > needs to be the same as in Task 2.2.
+You may need to override the `update_map` function to incorporate updating
+> frontiers.

 For a qualitative evaluation, you can run
 ```